lolmaus/lolma.us/public/content/posts/route-model-hook-rsvp-hash-en.md

 One of Sam's concerns is that this approach prevents devs from traversing the model graph.

-I fully agree that in most cases you should traverse the model graph via a chain like `model.currentPost.comments[n].author` rather than retrieve current author's comment from `model.commentAuthors`.
+I fully agree that in most cases you should traverse the model graph via a chain like `model.currentPost.comments[n].author` rather than filter current author's comment from `model.commentAuthors`.

 But the matter is that though you do have `model.commentAuthors` available, you still can access comment authors via the chain. `model.commentAuthors` was merely a self-explanatory way to preload data, it does not prevent you from using the other way.